zowe/docs-site/docs/extend/install-configure-zos-extensions.md

-# Install and configure Zowe server component
+# Install, upgrade and configure Zowe server component

 Learn how to install, upgrade and configure the Zowe server components or extensions manually or by using scripts `zowe-install-component.sh`, `zowe-upgrade-component.sh` and `zowe-configure-component.sh`.